AstroKeith/eFinder_cli/README.md

 ## Basics

-Code for astronomical telescopes to utilise plate-solving to improve pointing accuracy.
+eFinder cli is a digital finder for astronomical telescopes, utilising plate-solving to improve pointing accuracy.

 Requires: